BennyFranco/ng-pdf-make/README.md

 - Open function.
 - Print function.
 - Page properties (Size and orientation).
+- Inline text styles using css format.
+- Columns widths and styles using css style format.

 ## To do
-- Inline text styles.
-- Columns widths and styles.
 - Nested tables.
 - More customizable tables.
 - Nested Lists.